Incline Chest Fly: Muscles Worked, How To Do and Form

 Some popular variations include the incline dumbbell fly, incline cable fly, and incline machine fly.
 Try different variations to find out what works best for you.

-1. Incline Dumbbell Chest Fly
+1. Incline Cable Chest Fly

-2. Incline Cable Chest Fly
+Incline Cable Chest Fly

-How To Do Incline Cable Chest Fly
+How To Do

-2. Set an incline bench at a 30-45degree angle.
+2. Set an incline bench at a 30-45-degree angle.
 Lie on the bench with your feet flat on the floor.

 3. Grab the handle and lift your arms straight up from your shoulders and hold the cable directly over your upper chest.

-4. Slowly lower your arms out to your sides until your wrists come to about shoulder level or slightly above.
+4. Slowly lower your arms to your sides until your wrists reach about shoulder level or slightly above.

 5. Bring your arms back toward the midline of your body, focusing on using your pec muscles to draw them back together.